top of page

 They are born to mothers who wished for a son.
 There won't be any fanfare or congratulations on the day of their birth.
 Their mother is seen as having failed in her task to produce a son, and the family would be poorer because of it.

 While this still holds true, there are some changes taking place allowing a spark of hope for the many girls in the community who value acquiring an education.
 Some of them can see through the thicket of traditional expectations, including arranged marriage and dashed dreams, that come from living in poverty abetted by caste.
-They are more modern than their mother and addicted to social media, where they see what is possible and impossible.
-They’ve adopted more modern expectations of their future, one where they are armed with a college degree or a skill and hopes for a career or a job that their illiterate mothers were denied.
+They are more modern than their mother, and addicted to social media, where they see what is possible and impossible.
+They’ve adopted more modern expectations of their future, one where they are armed with a college degree, or a skill, and hope for a career, or a job that their illiterate mothers were denied.
 There are other girls who’ve managed to find work in factories nearby and are stalling traditional expectations of early arranged marriages.
 Some of these young women survive a childhood rife with dysfunction caused by abusive family members, while others are heaped with love and pushed to study regardless of the financial burden to their family.
-Throughout their lives, they'll continue to encounter the roadblocks of caste, gender, and the wall of tradition that dictates their place in Indian social hierarchy, but I also see hope for them to boldly ask for and retain a future of better possibilities.
+Throughout their lives they'll continue to encounter the roadblocks of caste, gender, and the wall of tradition that dictates their place in India's social hierarchy, but I also see hope for them to boldly ask for and retain a future of better possibilities.

 Here’s an update on a few of the impressive young women.
 Your donations to their school fees throughout their lives have allowed them to achieve what their mother's couldn't imagine.